anhsmith/FishList/README.md

 This is a centralised list of fishes for EventMeasure for my lab.

-The current version is made from the species in https://github.com/anhsmith/DuffyNZReefFish.
-The species names are validated using fishbase and Te Papa.
+It was made from the species in https://github.com/anhsmith/DuffyNZReefFish, with some additions.

-The file to be used is MasseySpeciesList.txt
+The file to be used is MasseySpeciesList.txt.
+Additional info is in the MasseySpeciesListInfo.csv

-It has not yet been tested with EventMeasure.
+The authority used for species names is:

+Roberts CD, Stewart AL, Struthers CD, Barker JJ, Kortet S. 2020.
+Checklist of the Fishes of New Zealand.
+Online version 1.2.
+Museum of New Zealand Te Papa Tongarewa, Wellington.
+241 p. https://collections.tepapa.govt.nz/document/10564